 No in-home service calls.
 No appointments.

-3. Corroded Moisture Sensor
+3. Faulty Moisture Sensor (Corrosion or Build-up)

 Read: SAMSUNG DRYER Won’t Start?
 6 Reasons Why It Happens

-4. Damaged Wiring
+4. Damaged Wiring or Control Board Issues

 While it’s possible to do this repair as a DIY task, you should refer to a qualified technician if you’re unsure how to do it.